 - CSF 2.0 controls appear as statements.

-- The help text provides guidance and understanding on how to answer each control.
-In the help text, the CSF statement is rewritten as a question designed for university practices.
+- The help text provides guidance and understanding on how to answer each control at a Tier 3.

 How should I pick a maturity tier?